-Basic Banking for Massachusetts was launched by the Massachusetts Community & Banking Council in 1994 to expand access to bank products and services and to encourage those with modest incomes to establish banking relationships.
+Basic Banking for Massachusetts was launched in 1994 as a product of our Banking Services Committee to expand access to bank products and services and to encourage those with modest incomes to establish banking relationships.
 Banks participating in Basic Banking for Massachusetts voluntarily provide low-cost checking and savings accounts that meet the guidelines below.

-To learn more about Basic Banking for Massachusetts or to become a participating Financial Institution, contact Tom Callahan, MCBC Executive Director at 857-309-3096 or email@example.com.
+To learn more about Basic Banking for Massachusetts or to become a participating Financial Institution, contact Tom Callahan, Partnership for Financial Equity Executive Director at 857-309-3096 or firstname.lastname@example.org.

 Basic Checking Account Guidelines